splunk/observability-workshop/content/en/pet-clinic/docs/imt.md

 sudo sh /tmp/splunk-otel-collector.sh --realm $REALM -- $ACCESS_TOKEN --mode agent
 ```

 This command will download and setup the OpenTelemetry Collector.
-Once the install is completed, you can navigate to the Infrastructure page to see the data from your Host

-`>> Infrastructure >> My Data Center >> Hosts`
+Once the install is completed, you can navigate to the Infrastructure page to see the data from your host, **Infrastructure → My Data Center → Hosts**.

-Add Filter >> `host.name` >> (type or select the hostname of your virtual machine)

-Once you see data flowing for your host, we are then ready to get started with the APM component
+Click {{% labelbutton color="ui-button-grey" %}}**Add Filter**{{% /labelbutton %}} select `host.name` and type or select the hostname of your virtual machine.
+Once you see data flowing for your host, we are then ready to get started with the APM component.